-A novel strain of coronavirus (COVID-19) was first identified in China in December 2019 and subsequently declared a global pandemic in March 2020 by the World Health Organization.
+The coronavirus (COVID-19) was first identified in China in December 2019, and subsequently declared a global pandemic in March 2020 by the World Health Organization.
 COVID-19 containment measures began in parts of the United States in March 2020 resulting in forced closure of non-essential businesses and social distancing protocols.
 As a result, COVID-19 has impacted our business, significantly reducing foot traffic to distributed assets containing our electronic payment solutions and reducing discretionary spending by consumers.
 The Company did not observe meaningful reductions in processing volume until mid-March, when average daily processing volume decreased approximately 40%.
-By mid-April, processing volumes began to recover and have steadily improved through September 2020.
-As of September 30, 2020, our average daily processing volume has increased 53% from the lows in April.
-At this time we are unable to reasonably estimate the length of time that containment measures will be needed in the United States.
+By mid-April, processing volumes began to recover and had steadily improved through September 2020.
+As of September 30, 2020, our average daily processing volume had increased 53% from the lows in April.
+During the second half of the current quarter, we have experienced an approximately 7% decrease in volumes driven by an increase in COVID-19 cases across the country and seasonality of the business.
+Continued COVID-19 recurrences could result in further reductions in foot traffic to distributed assets containing our electronic payment solutions and reduced discretionary spending by consumers.
+In addition, the length of time required for an effective vaccine or therapy to become widely available is uncertain.
+At this time, we are unable to reasonably estimate the length of time that containment measures will be needed in the United States.
 Furthermore, even after containment measures are lifted there can be no assurance as to the time required to regain operations and sales at levels prior to the pandemic.

-In response to the outbreak and business disruption, first and foremost, we have prioritized the health and safety of our employees by implementing work-from-home measures while continuing to diligently serve our customers.
-Additionally, we have created an internal task force to lead measures to protect the business in light of the volatility and uncertainty caused by the COVID-19 pandemic, including ensuring the safety of our employees and our community by implementing work from home policies, conserving liquidity, evaluating cost saving actions, partnering with customers to position USAT for renewed growth post crisis, and pausing on international expansion.
-The liquidity conservation and cost savings initiatives include but are not limited to: a 20% salary reduction for the senior leadership team until December 2020; deferral of all cash-based director fees until calendar year 2021; a temporary furlough of about 10% of our employee base; negotiations with and concessions from vendors in regard to cost reductions and/or payment deferrals; an increased collection effort to reduce outstanding accounts receivables; and various supply chain/inventory improvements.
-Our supply chain network has not been significantly disrupted and we are continuously monitoring for the impact of COVID-19.
+In response to the outbreak and business disruption, first and foremost, we prioritized the health and safety of our employees while continuing to diligently serve our customers.
+An internal task force was created at the start of the pandemic to develop measures to protect the business in light of the volatility and uncertainty caused by the COVID-19 pandemic.
+This included such aspects as ensuring the safety of our employees and our community by implementing work from home policies, conserving liquidity, evaluating cost saving actions, partnering with customers to position USAT for renewed growth post crisis, and temporarily pausing plans for international expansion.
+The liquidity conservation and cost savings initiatives included: a 20% salary reduction for the senior leadership team through December 2020; deferral of all cash-based director fees until calendar year 2021; a temporary furlough of approximately 10% of our employee base; negotiations with and concessions from vendors in regard to cost reductions and/or payment deferrals; an increased collection effort to reduce outstanding accounts receivables; and various supply chain/inventory improvements.
+During the summer of 2020 as restrictions lifted, our offices were opened with strict guidelines for social distancing and with adherence to state and local mandates.
+As a result of an increase in COVID-19 cases during the current quarter and additional lockdowns mandated by state officials, most of our employees continue to work remotely as of December 31, 2020.
+All of our furloughed employees returned to work, primarily remotely, by June 26, 2020.
+To date, our supply chain network has not been significantly disrupted and we are continuously monitoring for the impact from COVID-19.
+In addition, the Company received loan proceeds from the Paycheck Protection Program in the fourth quarter of fiscal year 2020.
+See Note 8 for additional information.